-For a catalog to add value, it must be used by the software developers at your organization.
+A catalog is at its most valuable when it's used by the software developers at your organization.
 This article covers how a catalog should be used and best practices for encouraging adoption.

 About catalog alignment

 The most common way to measure success with a catalog is to track alignment with the catalog.
-Your development team’s repositories should be routinely scanned to ensure that they are aligned with the catalog, meaning that all package releases in their repository are also in the organization’s catalog.
+Your development team’s projects should be routinely scanned to ensure that they are aligned with the catalog, meaning that all package releases in their project are also in the organization’s catalog.

-When you begin using Tidelift, you can get a benchmark alignment score for each repository and work to bring those scores up to 100% over time.
+When you begin using Tidelift, you can get a benchmark alignment score for each project and work to bring those scores up to 100% over time.
 While this may be easier for smaller or newer projects, it may take longer to get legacy projects fully aligned with the catalog.
 After a certain period of time, we recommend blocking builds in your CI/CD pipeline if they are not aligned with the Tidelift catalog.